DNA Paternity Tests for Governments, Embassies, and Immigration

 We just don't want to oversell our services or mislead people.

 When somebody comes to us with a particular need, we first discuss the details and process, based on our experience and knowledge.
-Many people get confused because some government officers are not willing to spend much time with them to explain things clearly, or something they have read may not be clear to them (such as having lots of legal jargon or unnecessary material), or maybe they don't know where to go for good help, or maybe they just want short, customized answers for their own particular needs instead of dealing with a lot of literature and paperwork themselves.
-We are willing to give you time to help out in answering questions customized to your needs, helping you to understand the process and requirements, trying to find the best solution, and as experts talking with the government officer(s) in many cases.
+Many people get confused because some government officers are not willing to spend much time with them to explain things clearly, or something they have read may not be clear to them (such as having lots of legal jargon or unnecessary material), or maybe they don't know where to go for good help, or maybe they just want short, customized answers for their own particular needs ... instead of dealing with a lot of government literature and paperwork themselves which is provided by a government to cover every different kind of case which comes to them, not short guidance for just your particular situation.
+We are willing to give you time to help out in answering questions customized to your needs, helping you to understand the process and requirements, trying to find the best solution, and as experts talking with the government officer(s) directly in many cases.

 Simple discussion, advice, and answering some questions is free to you.
 We are not going to push you to do anything or pay for something in a misleading way.
 We don't try to sell something to every customer.
 We would rather help somebody and not take their money, than take their money and mislead them.
 As experts, we would like to help you deal with officialdom.
 Usually, we can find the best solution for you.
 We like helping good people.
 Different people in different locations and in different situations may have different official requirements in the paperwork and process, so first we need to understand your situation before we can advise you.